tardate/LittleArduinoProjects/OSHChip/GccToolchain/README.md

 * 11.0.0 (latest version as of now)
 * 6.0.0 (version as used by many examples on the net)

-The procedures/script install these locally (in this folder).
+These are installed locally, in this folder.
 If I find a solid configuration, I'll then think about a shared installation.
+Having a particioned development environment is always nice anyway.

 ## Installation